Grinnell College

-Grinnell College (/grɪˈnɛl/ grin-EL) is a private liberal arts college in Grinnell, Iowa, United States.
+Grinnell College (/grɪnˈɛl/ grin-EL) is a private liberal arts college in Grinnell, Iowa, United States.
 It was established as Iowa College in 1846 by a group of Congregationalists from New England.
-It has an "open curriculum", which means students need not follow a prescribed list of classes.
-The college's 120-acre campus includes several listings on the National Register of Historic Places.
+It has an "open curriculum," which means students need not follow a prescribed list of classes.
+The college's 120 acre campus includes several listings on the National Register of Historic Places.